Jaws 2: Development and writing

-Like the first film, shooting on water proved challenging.
+Like the previous film, filming on the ocean proved challenging.
 Scheider said that they were "always contending with tides, surf and winds ... jellyfish, sharks, waterspouts and hurricane warnings."
 After spending hours anchoring the sailboats, the wind would change as they were ready to shoot, blowing the sails in the wrong direction.
-The saltwater's corrosive effect damaged some equipment, including the metal parts in the sharks.
+As in the first film, the saltwater's corrosive effect damaged the metal parts in the mechanical sharks, and some other equipment.